duro721/happyHomies-smartContract/README.md

-# hh-smartcontract
+# Happy Homies smartContract
-Happy Homies Smart Contract
+This repository will hold the smartContract i created for the Happy Homies NFT project that launched in march on the Ethereum Blockchain, it uses ERC721A.